rslakra/retail-suite/web-apps-ui/README.md

 ## Overview

 The **web-apps-ui** is a Spring Boot microservice that serves as a gateway and frontend for the retail-suite application.
-It provides an AngularJS-based user interface and routes requests to the customer-service and store-service using Spring Cloud Gateway.
+It provides an **Angular 21**-based user interface and routes requests to the customer-service and store-service using Spring Cloud Gateway.

-**Key Features:**
+## Key Features

-- AngularJS frontend for customer and store management
+- **Angular 21** frontend with TypeScript for customer and store management
+- **Bootstrap 5.3.3** for modern, responsive UI components
 - Spring Cloud Gateway for routing to backend services
-- Service discovery via Eureka
+- Service discovery via Eureka (optional)
 - Static resource serving
 - API gateway functionality

----
+- Webpack 5 for modern build tooling
+- Hot module replacement for development
+- Customer management (list, create, view details, delete)
+- Store management (list, view)
+- Google Maps integration for store locations

 ## Service Information